NicoHood/Hoodloader/Readme.md

 * Programming baud for ISP
 * Gamepad reports

-Click here to get to the (HID library)[https://github.com/NicoHood/HID].
+Click here to get to the [HID library](https://github.com/NicoHood/HID).
 See http://nicohood.wordpress.com/ for more tutorials and projects

 Hoodloader Installation on Arduino Uno/Mega R3